sdl/language-cloud-public-api-postman/README.md

 # Language Cloud APIs for Postman

-A [Postman](https://www.postman.com/) collection for quick and easy usage of our RESTful APIs. `[TODO: add url to Rest API section of this documentation?]`
+A [Postman](https://www.postman.com/) collection for quick and easy usage of our RESTful APIs.

 ## Installation